fireflycons/PSCloudFormation/README.md

 This version is a complete re-write in C#.
 I found that it was becoming a cumbersome beast keeping it in pure PowerShell, taking longer to load the module, and certain parts of it were running quite slowly.

 Turning it into a binary module addresses the above problems and reduces complexity given the cmdlets share many common arguments meaning that inheritance can be used to reduce code duplication.
-It also gives me the chance to showcase three of my other projects: [Filrefly.CloudFormation](https://github.com/fireflycons/Firefly.CloudFormation) which underpins this module, [PSDynamicParameters](https://github.com/fireflycons/PSDynamicParameters) which is a library for managing PowerShell Dynamic Parameters for C# cmdlets and [CrossPlatformZip](https://github.com/fireflycons/CrossPlatformZip) which creates zip files targeting Windows or Linux/Unix/MacOS from any source platform - needed for the packaging component of this module.
+It also gives me the chance to showcase three of my other projects: [Firefly.CloudFormation](https://github.com/fireflycons/Firefly.CloudFormation) which underpins this module, [PSDynamicParameters](https://github.com/fireflycons/PSDynamicParameters) which is a library for managing PowerShell Dynamic Parameters for C# cmdlets and [CrossPlatformZip](https://github.com/fireflycons/CrossPlatformZip) which creates zip files targeting Windows or Linux/Unix/MacOS from any source platform - needed for the packaging component of this module.
 Lambda does not like zip files that don't contain Unix permission attributes!

+### New Documentation Site

+Head over [here](https://fireflycons.github.io/PSCloudFormation/index.html) for further reading and more in-depth discussion on the featues of this module.

 ### Breaking Changes

 * Minimum requirement Windows PowerShell 5.1.
-All NetCore versions are supported.
+All PowerShell Core versions are supported.
 * Requires modular [AWS.Tools](https://github.com/aws/aws-tools-for-powershell/issues/67) - currently version `4.0.5.0`.
 Monolithic AWSPowerShell is no longer supported (since PSCloudFormation v3.x).
 I plan to start releasing builds of this in line and version locked with AWS Tools releases.
 * Meaning of `-Wait` parameter has changed.
 This only applies to `Update-PSCFNStack` and means that update should not begin if at the time the cmdlet is called, the target stack is found to be being updated by another process.
 In this case the update will wait for the other update to complete.
 All PSCloudFormation cmdlets will wait for their own operation to run to completion unless `-PassThru` is present.
 * Return type from the cmdlets has changed.
 Instead of being just a stack status or an ARN, it is a structure containing both, defined [here](https://fireflycons.github.io/Firefly-CloudFormation/api/Firefly.CloudFormation.Model.CloudFormationResult.html).